Skip to main content

 Topology

-The topology of a datacenter is defined using a JSON file.
+The topology of a datacenter defines all available hardware.
+Topologies are defined using a JSON file.
 A topology consist of one or more clusters.
 Each cluster consist of at least one host on which jobs can be executed.
 Each host consist of one or more CPUs, a memory unit and a power model.

 Code